 Jewellery, body parts, clothing such as underwear and so on, are all known “trophies” of the serial killer.
 One serial killer flayed his victim and made a waistcoat from the skin as a “souvenir” or “trophy”.

-What could the non-hunting wives, girlfriends, brothers, sisters, mothers, fathers and children reveal of the nature and behavior of a hunter in the family?
+What could the non-hunting wives, girlfriends, brothers, sisters, mothers, fathers and children reveal of the nature and behaviour of a hunter in the family?
 Could they reveal that the hunter had a very disturbed childhood?

-Almost half the serial killers analyzed during behavioral research were found to have been sexually abused in childhood.
+Almost half the serial killers analysed during behavioural research were found to have been sexually abused in childhood.
 Environmental problems early in life manifest in many cases in violence such as cruelty to animals.
 Maybe they have a frustrated craving for “self-esteem”, a deep desire to be recognized, a resentment against society?
 All these factors are some of the known links to the profile of the serial killer.

 Lastly, serial killing has been described as a “20th-Century phenomenon”.
-The same could be said of Western trophy hunting in Africa.”
+The same could be said of Western trophy hunting in Africa.

-Posted in: Wolf Wars, Animal Cruelty
+Posted in: African Lions, Animal Cruelty

 Tags: African Lions, sick trophy hunting, serial killers of animals, blood lust, destruction of innocent wildlife, ban trophy hunting, ban canned hunts, Cecil the lion, save the world’s wildlife